numpy/numpy/doc/source/reference/arrays.nditer.rst

 In copying mode, 'copy' is specified as a per-operand flag.
 This is done to provide control in a per-operand fashion.
-Buffering mode is specified as a global iterator flag.
+Buffering mode is specified as an iterator flag.

 .. admonition:: Example